Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 Then, on Aug.
 15, Kabul fell to the Taliban.

-As thousands of American and Afghan citizens scrambled to get out of the country before the U.S.’s Aug.
-31 withdrawal, Gee was stationed at Kabul airport’s Abbey gate, helping to screen the mobs of evacuees trying to desperately get onto flights.
-It was here that a suicide bomber, who had already been waved through Taliban checks at the airport’s outer perimeter, was able to detonate an explosive vest.
+As thousands of American citizens and Afghans scrambled to get out of the country before the Aug.
+31 withdrawal of U.S. forces, Gee was stationed at Kabul airport’s Abbey gate, helping screen the mobs of evacuees trying to get onto flights.
+It was here that a suicide bomber, who had somehow made it through Taliban checks at the airport’s outer perimeter, was able to detonate an explosive vest.

 “This withdrawal was conducted improperly,” Seaman said, adding that while he politically leans conservative, he would have the same opinions about the operation no matter who was in office.
 “There were veteran military leaders who should have known better.”